Core concepts

 Instance lifecycle and status values

-Instances begin in the Pending
+Instances start in Pending

 and Starting